Solid-Liquid/Encrypt-Decrypt-Safe-Control/README.md

 To distinguish the output letter from numbers on eight segment LEDs, you must display the period (“.”) segment.
 For example, an output of the letter “B” should also have the period displayed but an output of the number “8” should not display a period.<br />

-The 8-Segment display and LEDs will show the status of the safe:
+The 8-Segment display and LEDs will show the status of the safe:<br />
- U: unlocked
+ U: unlocked<br />
- L: locked
+ L: locked<br />
- P: programming a code
+ P: programming a code<br />
- C: confirming a new code
+ C: confirming a new code<br />
- F: forgetting an old code
+ F: forgetting an old code<br />
- A: a programming request was successful
+ A: a programming request was successful<br />
  E: programming fault.<br />

 The safe starts unlocked.
 The safe cannot be locked if there are no valid codes.